-If you’re a die hard believer in introducing classical music to your baby as early as possible, you’ll love these composer-inspired friendly musical bears.
+If you’re a die hard believer in introducing classical music to your baby as early as possible, you’ll love these composer-inspired soft toys.
 Choose between Ludwig Van Beethoven, Amadeus Mozart, and Vosego Chopin.

 Each of these bears can play 40 minutes of classical music — focusing entirely on the corresponding composers most well-recognized songs.
 We like that this soft-sided toy is dressed in a smart outfit matching the fashion of the composer’s time.
 You also get volume control and track control.